 Our quarterly operating results are likely to fluctuate in the future.
-In addition, securities markets worldwide have experienced, and are likely to continue to experience, significant price and volume fluctuations, including as a result of the COVID-19 pandemic.
-This market volatility, as well as general economic, market or political conditions, could subject the market price of our Class A common stock to wide price fluctuations regardless of our operating performance.
-Our operating results and the trading price of our Class A common stock may fluctuate in response to various factors, including:
+In addition, securities markets worldwide have experienced, and are likely to continue to experience, significant price and volume fluctuations, including as a result of the current macroeconomic environment and fiscal and monetary policy uncertainty.
+This market volatility, as well as other general economic, market or political conditions, could subject the market price of our Class A common stock to wide price fluctuations regardless of our operating performance.
+Our operating results and the trading price of our Class A common stock may fluctuate in response to various factors, including those discussed throughout this section.